 The difficult beginnings of rail competition in France

-DTwo months after the entry into service of Trenitalia’s Italian high-speed trains on the Paris-Lyon-Milan route, the feedback is positive.
+DTwo months following the entry into service of Trenitalia’s Italian high-speed trains on the Paris-Lyon-Milan route, the feedback is positive.
 Bernard Roman, president of the Transport Regulatory Authority (ART, ex-Arafer with powers extended to road and airport), welcomes this.
 “Meeted in the Senate during a hearing, Roberto Rinaudo, president of Trenitalia France, told me that he was delighted with the first results of the line, above his forecasts, and will soon launch three additional services.
 This reinforces ART’s observation that opening up to competition constitutes a major lever for the development and revitalization of passenger rail transport, to the benefit of all stakeholders, including the incumbent operator ( SNCF Voyageurs*, in this case).

 This observation results from the observation of traffic in Germany, Sweden and Italy, countries which have been open to rail competition for at least a decade.
 In Germany, while alternative rail operators represent more than a third of the passenger rail transport market, the incumbent rail operator – Deutsche Bahn – has seen its traffic and revenues grow since it was opened up to competition at the start of the 1990s.
 “Thus, opening up to competition does not result in a simple substitution of services operated until then by the incumbent rail operator by new entrants.
 On the contrary, it is the vector of a new breath for the rail system as a whole”, observes Bernard Roman.
 “In the case of Paris-Lyon-Milan, the introduction of a top-of-the-range fourth class will encourage SNCF Voyageurs to focus on quality. »